 From here we had a distant view of a Brahminy Kite flying past and some rather closer Waterhens, but that was about it.
 With the weather not looking good we made an early departure via the MHT station having seen only a handful of species.
 Perhaps later in the year is better for winter visitors, and all the people around on this Sunday morning certainly didn't help much either.
 Or maybe we just weren't persistent or sharp enough to find the birds here - but they certainly weren't making themselves very obvious!

 On arrival reasonably early in the morning the place was quite quiet, but the pond in front of the Centre already had some dragonfly activity (and later we saw a Water Monitor there as well).
-We then headed through the centre towards the tidal pools that looked a promising place to start and were quickly "adopted" by a local who seemed keen to show us around, and show us the birds - especially some Storks that came from the local zoo, and were hence of no interest to us!
+We then headed through the centre towards the tidal pools that looked a promising place to start and were quickly "adopted" by a local who seemed keen to show us around, and point out birds - especially some Storks that came from the local zoo, and were hence of no interest to us!
 But he also found us an Asian Koel.
-There are several hides on the circular path that goes round these pools which were largely disappointing to us, as they only had very familiar waders such as Redshank, Common Sandpiper, Greenshank etc, although Pacific Golden Plover was more interesting although not a lifer.
+There are several hides on the circular path that goes round these pools which were largely disappointing to us, as they only had very familiar waders such as Redshank, Common Sandpiper, Greenshank etc, although Pacific Golden Plover was more interesting but not a lifer.
 Not really what we were after at all!
 However one hide gave us distant views of Scaly-breasted Munia and round the far side (our "guide" having left us) we found some nice birds - Malaysian Pied Fantail - on the path in front of us, and a Pink-necked Pigeon sitting quietly in a tree.
 There was also an Ashy Tailorbird and an elusive passerine turned out to be a wintering Arctic Warbler - that I had only seen once before - in Northern Norway in 2015!
-The wife also spotted a mega distant White-bellied Sea Eagle (the first of many on this trip).
+A mega distant White-bellied Sea Eagle was also spotted (the first of many on this trip).